fabric8io/docker-maven-plugin/doc/manual/external-configuration.md

   indexes sorted and the all non-numeric indexes in arbitrary order).
   For example `<docker.links.1>db</docker.links.1>` specifies a link to the image with alias 'db'.
+* **docker.maintainer** defines the maintainer's email as used when building an image
 * **docker.memory** Container memory (in bytes)
 * **docker.memorySwap** Total memory (swap + memory) `-1` to disable swap
 * **docker.name** Image name
 * **docker.namingStrategy** Container naming (either `none` or `alias`)
+* **docker.optimise** if set to true then it will compress all the `runCmds` into a single RUN directive so that only one image layer is created.
 * **docker.portPropertyFile** specifies a path to a port mapping used when starting a container.
 * **docker.ports.idx** Sets a port mapping.
 For example